Ps: Click here for my decade in Review Post.

 “Meaningless!
 Meaningless!
 Utterly meaningless!
 What do people gain from all their labors at which they toil under the sun?
 All things are wearisome, more than one can say...
 What has been will be again, what has been done will be done again; there is nothing new under the sun… All of it is meaningless, a chasing after the wind.
 So I hated all the things I had toiled for under the sun, because I must leave them to the one who comes after me.
 And who knows whether that person will be wise or foolish?
 Yet they will have control over all the fruit of my toil into which I have poured my effort and skill under the sun… So my heart began to despair over all my toilsome labor under the sun, only to leave it all to another who has not toiled for it.
 This too is meaningless and a great misfortune… Meaningless!
 Meaningless!
 Everything is meaningless!”
 An exposé from the book of Ecclesiastes, taken from chapters 1 and 2.

-2020 Update: Concluding the grass would be greener on the other side, Mr. Grey choose the latter, rushing headlong into his next relationship, eventually traveling to my native Kenya in February 2020 to meet his new girlfriend, a Ms. Kaylee Ngugi.
+2020 Update: Concluding the grass would be greener on the other side, he choose the latter, rushing headlong into his next relationship, eventually traveling to my native Kenya in February 2020 to meet his new girlfriend for valentine, a Ms. Kaylee Ngugi.
 See, that’s the thing about the devil, he will always have us downgrade, and we’ll be none the wiser until the fog lifts -that’s how he mocks us.
-Steven has always prided himself on his quick turnarounds from one relationship to the next.
+He has always prided himself on his quick turnarounds from one relationship to the next.
 For him, ours was the 4th marriage/relationship he had initiated divorce proceedings against and walked away from.
 The pattern held.
+He broke up with her a year later in the spring of 2021 -the pattern continues to hold.

 August | the month of rebirth